ayesc9000/TabWizardControlCore/README.md

 // Define a specific order to always follow. wizard.PreviousFunction(Page1, Page3);

-// Enable the Next button if an item in a combo box is chosen. wizard.NextFunction(Page1, () => ComboBox.SelectedIndex >= 0);
+// Enable the next button if an item in a combo box is chosen. wizard.NextFunction(Page1, () => ComboBox.SelectedIndex >= 0);

 // Check the state of radio buttons to determine the next page, otherwise return null to disable